 Clear liquids—something you can see through.
 Some options include apple juice, Gatorade, black coffee, or tea without any milk or cream.

 Are certain foods also being considered?

 Only a few studies have been published about a patient’s ability to eat food before a procedure.
-For that reason, we still ask patients to refrain from drinking milk or eating food for eight hours prior to the operation.
+For that reason, we still ask patients to refrain from drinking milk or eating any food for eight hours prior to the surgery.
 Milk is a protein and still has a lot of fat in it, so the digestive system takes longer to process it than other fluids.
-We believe it is likely safe for patients to eat up to six hours before surgery, but we want to eliminate the confusion.
 If a patient wants to eat before the procedure, we recommend toast and crackers.